apelegri/wechat-mini-program-wiki/README.md

 ### Root directory

-Wechat mini-programs start with **"app" files** (see the screen shot below).
+WeChat mini-programs start with **"app" files** (see the screen shot below).
 These files are mini-program root directory and so the entrance of your mini-program.
 (Here is the official [WeChat documentation](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/structure.html )).

 ![root directory](assets/root-directory.png)
 **app.js** is the script code, the global logic of your mini-program.
-You can setup and manipulate the [life cycle functions](#application-life-cycle) of your MP, declare global variables or call the API.
+You can setup and manipulate the [life cycle functions](#application-life-cycle) of your MP, declare global variables or call an API.

 **`Code snippet of the "app.js" file.`**